convergence-engineering/linkedom-ts/README.md

 ### What's New

-  * in `v0.11` a new `linkedom/worker` export has been added.
+  * in `v0.11` a new `@convergence.engineering/linkedom-ts/worker` export has been added.
 This works with [deno](https://deno.land/), Web, and Service Workers, and it's not strictly coupled with NodeJS.
 Please note, this export does not include `canvas` module, and the `performance` is retrieved from the `globalThis` context.

 ### Serializing as JSON

-*LinkeDOM* uses a blazing fast [JSDON serializer](https://github.com/WebReflection/jsdon#readme), and nodes, as well as whole documents, can be retrieved back via `parseJSON(value)`.
+*LinkeDOM* uses a blazing fast [JSDON serializer](https://github.com/import {DOMParser, parseHTML} from '@convergence.engineering/linkedom-ts';/jsdon#readme), and nodes, as well as whole documents, can be retrieved back via `parseJSON(value)`.

 ```js
 // any node can be serialized